 Rule 603.
 Seed Business Days and Trading Hours

 Except as provided in Rule 210 with respect to Emergency Actions, Seed SEF shall operate every day, Monday to Friday, except U.S. national holidays.
-Seed SEF shall be open for trading between the hours of 9:30 am and 2:30 pm Central Time.
+Seed SEF shall be open for trading between the hours of 8:00 am and 5:00 pm Eastern Time.
 Seed SEF shall determine and publish a Notice to Participants listing Business Days and the Trading Hours for each Swap.

 Rule 604.
 Trading on the CLOB